EPCCed/eidf-docs/docs/services/s3/tutorial.md

     `AWS_S3_ENDPOINT` is a URL for legacy or custom packages that interact with S3 services.
 It is not recnogised by AWS CLI.

-    All three are defined here to cover all possible tools you may use.
+    All three are defined here to cover all possible tools you may use in this tutorial.

 #### Further information on AWS CLI configuration